 As part of your admission process, the hospital is obliged to ensure that you are made aware of the estimated hospital charges you and your insurer will incur.
 Therefore you will be asked to sign an informed financial consent form on or before admission.
-If your admission is unplanned you will be asked to give informed financial consent as soon as possible.
+The informed financial consent is an estimation only, which has been based on information provided prior to any treatment.
+Should additional alternative procedures be performed or your proposed length of stay has altered, Sunnybank Private Hospital reserves the right to review these charges.